 I’ve been testing Transporter out, and it looks like Transporter Dekstop does not preserve tags.

 I’ll be in touch with the developers of the Transporter Desktop app after the holiday weekend to confirm this and request a fix.
+(The Transporter team confirms they have a fix slated for release this summer.)
 I’m loving the personal cloud that Transporter provides, but losing tags would be an issue.

 Email and file sharing